Sunday 24 July 2016

 For me this is a deep metaphor, the difficulty of trying to draw with water based inks on a greasy surface, is reflected in the fact that the molecules cannot interact positively and the ease in which my ink flows and bonds with paper, reflects the way that water operates as a life enhancing medium, the complex molecular bonds that are needed to create amino acids being not that dissimilar to the way that ink sticks to paper via intermolecular attraction.

 The fact that I can think of my ink as being like blood is not too far fetched, in fact T S Elliot stated that the purpose of literature was to turn blood into ink.
-An ink very like blood in appearance is oak gall ink.
-Iron gall ink is a purple-black or brown-black ink made from iron salts and vegetable sourced tannic acids was the standard drawing ink used in Europe from the 5th century to the 19th century, and remained in use well into the 20th century.
+An ink very like blood in appearance is oak or iron gall ink.
+Iron gall ink is a purple-black or brown-black ink made from iron salts and vegetable sourced tannic acids (usually oak galls), and was the standard drawing ink used in Europe from the 5th century to the 19th century, remaining in use well into the 20th century.

 The ink stuck so well because iron sulphate, (FeSO4) added to tannic acid (C6H2(OH3COOH) had a very strong affinity with the cellulose fibres of vellum and paper.
 In fact the bond was so strong the only way to erase a mark was to sand the whole surface down.